jolo988/super_basic_local_server/README.md

 • Assets folder (containing images for webpage)

-Templates folder includes:
+# Templates folder includes:

-• index.html and linkes to related web pages, including:
+• index.html and links to related web pages, including:

   • about.html